ttsunglin/Docko/README.md

 This tool provides two functions, first, collect the results of the smallest binding energy of all logfiles;
 second, recognize the top(%) results and copy the pdbqt files to the R folder.

+How to use:
+Change the variables and run all codes.

+20210813 uploaded

+For further questions or advices, contact ttsunglin@gmail.com